eltrompetero/coniii/README.md

 $ python enumerate.py [N] 1
 ```

 specifies that the system should be written for the {-1,1} basis.
+Note that the solver
-For more details, see
-the `__main__` block at the end of the file enumerate.py.
+uses the {-1,1} basis.
+For more details, see the `__main__` block at the end of the file
+enumerate.py.

 ## Quick guide (with Jupyter notebook)